 They sputtered on the toxic fumes as they stepped out, the TARDIS practically slamming the door behind them.
 “Oh she’s quite upset with us isn’t she?”
 He said, running his hand down the door.

 “Well we did set her on fire, crash land, and then proceed to fly her twice afterwards.”
-Rose admonished before looking around.
+Rose admitted before looking around.
 “Where are we, Doctor?”

 “A prison ship- the one looking for Prisoner Zero to be exact.”
 He explained, attempting to shove his hands in his ruined pockets, but finding ash in one and his fingers exposed in the other.
 He decided even if they’d been decent pockets though he didn’t much care for the feeling anymore- there goes that habit then.